whosonfirst/go-whosonfirst-geojson-v2/README.md

 ## Interfaces

 Unlike the first `go-whosonfirst-geojson` package this one at least attempts to define a simplified interface for working with GeoJSON features.
+These are still in flux.

 _Please finish writing me._